Tariffs: Definition, Types & Example

-The money that is raised then goes to the government – as with any other type of tax.
-In turn, it is seen as an indirect form of taxation as the consumers are not taxed directly, but through the import process.
+The revenue generated from tariffs goes to the government, making it an indirect form of taxation.
+So consumers are not taxed directly, but through the import process.

-- A tariff is a tax on imported goods that is paid for by the importer.
+- A tariff is a tax on imported goods that is directly paid for by the importer.

 - There are four types of tariffs – Ad valorem, Specific, Compound, and Tariff-rate quota.

-- Tariffs main aims are to protect domestic industry, protect domestic jobs, national security, and in retaliation to other nations tariffs.
+- The main aim of tariffs are to protect domestic industry, protect domestic jobs, national security, and in retaliation to other nations tariffs.

-A nation may put higher tariffs on products in order to prevent cheaper products from coming in – which may protect domestic jobs from international competition.
-For instance, the US car manufacturing industry has been undermined by cheap imports for years, with the recent tariffs assisting in this regard.
+A country can impose higher tariffs on imported goods to protect its domestic jobs from foreign competition.
+For instance, the US car manufacturing industry has struggled with cheap imports for years, but recent tariffs have helped to level the playing field.

 How Does a Tariff Work?